marckhoury/mars/README.md

 ## mars

-mars is a graph drawing tool for large graph visualization.
-By constructing a low-rank approximation to the weighted Laplacian matrix of a graph, mars can compute stress majorization based layouts for graphs with as many as several hundred thousand nodes.
+mars is a graph drawing tool for large graph visualization. mars can compute stress majorization based layouts for graphs with as many as several hundred thousand nodes.
 This is well beyond the limits of standard stress majorization layout algorithms, including those implemented in the Graphviz program `neato`.

 ![finance256](./finance256.gif)